jmorrell/backbone-filtered-collection/README.md

 `filtered:remove` - Fired with a filter is removed.
 Passes the filter name.

 `filtered:reset` - Fired when all of the filters are removed.

+`filtered:destroy' - Fired when the proxy is destroyed

 ## Testing